cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

-﻿# Usage Document for the cnf-conformance.yml
+# Test Suite configuration usage: cnf-conformance.yml
 ---

 ### What is the cnf-conformance.yml and why is it required?: